Auburn city budget tax increase may be eliminated; shopping cart recovery fee proposed

 Councilor Terry Cuddy supported adding that fee to the budget, while Giannettino said he would be willing to hear suggestions.

-"We have to make it enough that it makes sense for them to employ, maybe, their own folks to take care of that," he said.
+"We have to make it enough that it makes sense for them to employ, maybe, their own folks to take care of that," Dygert said.

 The city manager also referenced property clean-ups that have taken place in the city recently.
 He noted there have been occasional issues where people have challenged whether the items that were removed were valuable and whether they should have been cleaned up or not.